 - The loan amount: As mentioned earlier, the commission is typically a percentage of the loan amount.
 Therefore, the larger the loan, the higher the commission.

 - The loan type: Different loan types may have varying commission rates.
-For example, jumbo loans or specialized loan programs may offer higher commissions due to their complexity.
+For example, jumbo loans or specialized loan programs may offer higher commissions due to their complexity and risk.

 - Performance: Loan officers who consistently bring in more business and close a higher number of loans may be eligible for higher commission rates or additional bonuses.